InkDAO/gitbook/protocol-overview/content-publishing.md

 ## Who Benefits?

-**Knowledge Entrepreneurs** like Priya publish DeFi analysis, building an audience of 500 subscribers and earning 14.25 ETH ($28,500) after the 5% platform fee (which covers infrastructure costs).
+**Knowledge Entrepreneurs** like Priya publish DeFi analysis, building an audience of 500 subscribers and earning 15 ETH ($30,000) with 100% of revenue going directly to her wallet.

 **Technical Educators** like James publish free beginner content to build reputation, then charge 0.02-0.05 ETH for intermediate and advanced tutorials.
 Students get lifetime access.